 Old fashioned oatmeal is full of fiber and a little protein.
 Mix some berries, a little milk or yogurt for a filling breakfast.
 Or try oatmeal based snacks such as crackers or bars.
 I’m currently infatuated with Nairn’s Cheese oatcakes for their delicious taste with no added sugars or hydrogenated fats.
 Add a little slice of cheese and it’s heaven on a cracker.

 While not a snack on their own, chia seeds are a versatile addition to your oatmeal or protein smoothie and provide protein and fiber.
 Adding liquid to the seeds makes them plump up.
 One of the tastiest, simplest best banana pudding recipes I know of uses chia seeds.

 - Low Glycemic Bars

 Keep one or two of these in your desk drawer or car for a quick boost of energy.
 Sweetness is derived naturally from fruit and nuts add protein.
-The Nakd Banana Bread bar contains only raw fruit, oats and nuts and satisfies your sweet tooth.
-Bounce Energy Ball is an almond and whey protein bar that’s gluten free with 11g of protein.
+The Nakd Banana Bread bar contains only raw fruit, oats and nuts and satisfies your sweet tooth (UK only).
+Bounce Energy Ball is an almond and whey protein bar that’s gluten free with 11g of protein (UK only).
 The LUNA Mint Chocolate Chip bar has 12g of protein.
 Health Warrior Superfoods Protein bar contains our friends chia, oatmeal and quinoa in a 10g protein bar.

 Instead of reaching for a sweet snack, choose a healthy snack of protein to boost your energy levels and fight fatigue at any time of day.
 Your body will thank you.